pouetnet/pouet0.9/contribs/README.md

 Anytime a commit is pushed into the `master` branch, Pouët gets a call from Github and starts deploying a new version.

+## How can I push to `master` ?

+You can't, only the maintainers can.
+If you want to see your code on the `master` branch, fork, commit, push, open a pull request, and wait for a maintainer to review, test and merge your pull request into `master`

+## Is the code tested before going live ?

+Yes, maintainers have access to a staging version of pouet where they can push any local branch, the workflow for them is to test any code that is gonna be pushed to master before doing it for real.

 ## Setup a dev environment

 #### Quick HOWTO